-On 8 or 12-channel configurations, the secondary channel of the codec module (COD A) on the V3X board can be used as an independent recorder, with the abovementioned codec and bandwidth limitations.
+On XRec and ChannelMax configurations, the secondary channel of the codec module (COD A) on the V3X board can be used as an independent recorder, with the above-mentioned codec and bandwidth limitations.

 3.5.2.
 1080p Standard Configurations (4U)